mvolkmann/blog/src/python/pandas.md

 ## Abbreviations

-In the tables that following, some abbreviations are used for arguments.
+In the tables that follow, some abbreviations are used for arguments.

 - Column name values below are abbreviated as `cn`.
 - Row index values below are abbreviated as `ri`.